websages/nashville/README.md

 * Aziz Shamim ([github](https://github.com/azizshamim) - [twitter](https://twitter.com/azizshamim))
 * James White ([github](https://github.com/jameswhite) - [twitter](https://twitter.com/james_s_white))

+Our office,[The Bikeshed](https://gist.github.com/jfryman/e8824f09029cd59fd368), is located downtown, and central to many things you'd find yourself wanting to do.
+Come visit anytime.
+Here you'll find everything you need to get work done, have a central place to meetup, and interact with some cool new friends.

 #### Tips

  * Grab a free copy of the [Nashville Scene][nashvillescene] for more info on this week's haps and other recommendations that I'm totally forgetting.
 Gosh, there's also an [Eash Nashvillian][eastnashvillian] you can grab too.